cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

 1. Update the imagePullSecrets

-Because we are using a non-default namespace for Kubernetes, the credentials to pull images from the Container Register are not specified in this namespace.
+Because we are using a non-default namespace for Kubernetes, the credentials to pull images from the Container Registry are not specified in this namespace.
 We need to update the deployment so that the correct secret is used.
 You can add the imagePullSecrets key by updating the deployment descriptors:

     spec: